persinammon/fantastic-books-in-clips/README.md

-# fantastic-books-in-clips
-An expert system to recommend fiction to the casual reader.
-Tentatively named "Fantastic Books and Where To Find Them" or "Book Guru".
+# Fantastic Books and Where To Find Them

-# description
-An expert system is a form of AI software popular in the 1980's - in fact, it was one of the first successful forms of AI.
-An expert system is supposed to emulate the expertise of a human who has practiced their craft for tens of thousands of hours.
-It does this by having a set of rules and facts.

-This expert system currently recommends teen fiction using the Java based rule engine Jess and the CLIPS programming language.
-It has rules for asking questions and facts for all possible books that the engine can recommend.
-Jess doesn't sequentially go through code, but instead executes a rule whenever the left hand side of the rule is satisfied (basically like an if statement).
-It is unpredictable when a rule will be executed and at the same time possible for a rule to be executed multiple times.
-This particular system questions the user using the question rules until the recommend rule is fired.
-The recommend rule is fired when there is only one book left in the library.
-Whenever a question is answered books are retracted from the library until there is only one book in the library.

-# instructions
-1. Download Jess from https://www.jessrules.com/jess/download.shtml.
-This should give you a 30 day trial to the software.
-I am currently working on finding a workaround or different language which doesn't involve downloading a free trial of a software.
+An expert system is one of the first successful forms of AI and was popular in the 80's (yes, pre-Python and Java design patterns, but after the start of great ML and AI academic research).
+This expert system uses a __rule engine__ written in late 1995 by an engineer at Sandia National Labs.

+The rule engine itself is based on an implementation of the [Rete algorithm](https://en.wikipedia.org/wiki/Rete_algorithm), which optimizes on a simple looping through conditionals by implementing a trie of left hand side patterns to match, and marking nodes as they are fulfilled (not necessarily in sequential order).
+When a leaf node is reached, the corresponding rule is fired.

+## Dependencies

+- Jess rule engine, Java-based, can integrate with JSR94 rule engine API
+- CLIPS functional programming language
+- Maven build system, install dependency by downloading *jess.jar*, running `mvn install`, referencing under a `<dependency>` tag in `pom.xml`

+## Functionality

+- Asks series of questions based on characteristics of books in dataset
+- Guaranteed recommendation when one remaining book that fits user written characteristics in dataset
+- Uses a CLI and string-built questions

+## How to Run

+This expert system is currently standalone, so this is the process to run the CLI recommendation system.
+A future improvement is to write a driver to run the code using Java then package into a `.jar` file.

+1. Download `jess.exe` from https://www.jessrules.com/jess/download.shtml.
+(Fun fact: I got to interact with the Jess creator during this process).
-2. Save book_recs.clp in the examples/jess folder.
+2. Save `book_recs.clp` in the examples/jess folder.
-3. Run Jess using jess.exe in bin.
-Command would be bin/jess.
+3. Run `jess.exe` using `bin/jess`.
-4. Run (batch "examples/jess/book_recs.clp") in Jess.
+4. Run `(batch "examples/jess/book_recs.clp")`.

-# future improvements
-* Add more books to the library, preferably adult fiction and literature.
+## Future Improvements

+This program is not actively worked on at the moment, but forks and pull requests are certainly welcome.
+The following example extensions are not time consuming to implement.

+* Move build to Maven and write Java driver.
 * Add length of book as a characteristic.
-Short, medium, long?
-* Convert code into LISP or another rule engine based coding schema which doesn't have a 30 day trial.
-* Fix the plot-driven vs character-driven question - people find it confusing.
-* Get rid of compelling as a characteristic.
 * Make it so that if the first question is given a book the system doesn't know, it saves that book into the database.

-# sources of knowledge
-* Wikipedia for background information on expert systems
-* Dr. Nelson for hosting an expert systems class
-* Ms. Cranston & Ms. Vaughan for helping me determine categories of appeal factors in books
+* Standardize which characteristics go with which appeal factor.
+* Output the reason why the book was chosen along with the recommendation.

+## Easy Contributions

+* Add a book!
+Genres can be verified by looking at the Wikipedia page of the book.
+* Update the characteristics of a book.